guardian/ssm-scala/README.md

 Command: ssh [options]
 Create and upload a temporary ssh key
-  -s, --selection <value>  Indicates whether the command should run on any single instance
+  -s, --selection <value>
+    Indicates that in the case of multiple valid instances one should be chosen to proceed and indicates which method to use.
+With 'any' selects any instance; with 'newest' selects the newest valid instance and with 'oldest' selects the oldest valid instance.
 ```

 The mandatory options are: